 So there you have it: Time and the ‘busy’ myth.
 It’s something that I work on constantly but it’s allowed me to really feel more in control of my time, my honest and open about my choices, and clearer about what actually needs to get done.
 Hope this helps you as well.

 In our Mindset Coach Certification, we bring together a small group of like-minded coaches and train them over the course of 4 months to develop the skills and education to enact real, lasting change in others.
 One of our core philosophies is that the key to being a great mindset coach is to train your own mindset first, so we teach strategies for self-growth and development to help coaches align their values with their actions all while teaching actionable mental training tools to implement with others.

-Note: Applications for the Mindset Coach Certification are currently closed through spring of 2020.
-To be the first to know when applications open again, put your name on our waitlist.
+Note: Applications for The Mindset Coach Certification are now closed, but we'll be launching our next cohort in Fall, 2020.
+To be the first to know about this upcoming cohort, put your name on our waitlist.

 Join our mailing list to receive the latest news and updates from our team.

 Don't worry, your information will not be shared.